WojciechSzade/WojciechSzade/README.md

 - 👋 Hi, I’m @WojciechSzade
 - Student of 2nd year Computer Science on Warsaw University of Technology (Informatyka stosowana, Politechnika Warszawska)
 - 📫 Reach me on my e-mail: wojciech.szade@gmail.com
-- Currently working on https://github.com/WojciechSzade/Secret-Santa-Site.
-Looking for help with the frontend part!
-Contact me if you're interested!
-- I'm looking for an internship in Python, online or in Warsaw😁
 - Open to work on open source Python projects